 5. Ningaloo Reef, Australia

-Type of Dolphins: Common, bottlenose, and Indo-Pacific dolphins
+Type of Dolphins: Common, bottlenose and Indo-Pacific bottlenose dolphins

-Other Wildlife: You can also encounter whale sharks, whales, and shark
+Other Wildlife: You can also encounter whale sharks, whales and sharks

 dolphins